Onkar-K-Mane/file_encryptor-decryptor/README.md

 7. Click "Process File".
 8. After processing, click the download link to save the resulting file.

-For decryption, pick the encrypted file, choose the same algorithm and key size used when encrypting, enter the password, and process.
+For decryption, pick the encrypted file, enter the password, and process.you do not need to choose the same algorithm and key size used when encrypting,it will be done automatically.

 ## Security notes